-- Specific devices only select User Defined, then click Add and create a network object. - 4.
-In the Protocol field, select the Internet protocol to be allowed or blocked.

-If the service is not included in the list, select User Defined.
+- 3. To apply the rule to: - All networked devices select Any. - Specific devices only select User Defined, then click Add and create a network object. - In the Protocol field, select the Internet protocol to be allowed or blocked. - If the service is not included in the list, select User Defined.
 The Edit Service page displays.
 Define the service, then click OK.
-The service is automatically added to the Add Access Control Rule section.

-- 5. Specify when the rule is active as Always or User Defined and click Add to create the schedule. - 6.
+The service is automatically added to the Add Access Control Rule section. - 5.
+Specify when the rule is active as Always or User Defined and click Add to create the schedule. - 6.
 Click Apply to save changes.
 The Access Control page displays a summary of the new access control rule.

-6.1b/DISABLE ACCESS CONTROL
+6.1b/ DISABLE ACCESS CONTROL